nitcfest/backend/planning.md

     	@Names of other endpoints

     /events
-    	@Event Categories, and number of events in each.
+        Categories and events in each category

-    	/events/{category}
-    		@List of events
-    			/events/{category}/{event}
+    /event/{event_code}
-    				@Details of the event
+        Details of an event

-    /workshops
-    	@Names of workshops
-    	/workshops/{name}
-    		@Details of the workshop

-    /proshows
-    	@Names of proshows
-    	/proshows/{name}
-    		@Details of the proshow

-    /users
+    /user
-    	@Details of the current user, show empty if not logged in.
+        Details of the current user including registrations, teams.

-    /users/10245
-    	@Details of the user, available only if logged in.

-    /teams
-    	@Details of teams the user is part of.
-Empty if not logged in.

-    /users/10245/events
-    /users/10245/workshops
-    /users/10245/proshows
-    	@Name of events, workshops, proshows registered by user, user should be logged in.

-    POST /users/10245/events/street_play
-    	@Register for street play

-    POST /users/10245/workshops/hacking
+    POST /user/login
-    	@Register for hacking workshop

-    DELETE /users/10245/events/street_play
-    	@Deregister from street play
+        Log in the user

+    /user/logout
+        Log out.

-    POST /teams/204/10245
+    POST /user/register
-    	@Add user 10245 to team 204
+        Sign-up.

+    Left to do:
+        Register for an event
+            => Create team, add members to team.

+        Edit/Cancel Registration
+            => Remove members, delete team